hep-gc/cloud-scheduler/README.md

     $ chmod +x nimbus-cloud-client-015/lib/workspace.sh

 You'll need to point your Cloud Scheduler install to this client.
-Set the workspace_path otion to point there.
+Set the workspace_path option to point there.

 Be sure that you have a valid x509 proxy available before starting Cloud Scheduler.
 You can create one with: